-These are a once-daily chew with a ‘Z’-shape which helps encourage the dog to chew on it effectively.
-For one pet parent this is a miracle chew, as it surpassed the performance of a rival top brands product and removed problematic tartar from her Cocker spaniels teeth.
+These are a once-daily chew with a ‘Z’-shape which helps encourage the dog to chew on it effectively. this is a miracle chew, as it surpassed the performance of a rival top brands product and removed problematic tartar from her Cocker spaniels teeth.

 Dentastix are competitively priced and so even the most skeptical of pet parents can afford to give this treats a go.
 Dogs love them too, and the ‘X’ shape makes for a treat that dogs can hold between their paws to get a good grip for a satisfying chew.

 With and a 5 star approval rating over 80% it seems the majority of consumers are happy to back up the claims made by Pedigree.

 Indeed have many dedicated followers who have given their dog a daily Dentastix for years, with lovely fresh breath kisses and licks to show for it.

 Again, as with any chew or food product, Dentastix can disagree with some dogs and cause diarrhea.

 Regardless of which chew you give them, always be there to supervise the dog to prevent the risk of choking.